-Explanation: When loading a volume for a backup or restore, the tape manager (bptm) found a volume loaded that did not have the expected tape header.
-This can indicate that volumes in a robot are not in the slots indicated in the Media Manager volume configuration.
+Explanation: When you load a volume for a backup or restore, the tape manager (bptm) found a volume that loaded without the expected tape header.
+This error may mean that volumes in a robot are not in the slots that are indicated in the Media and Device Management volume configuration.

-- ◆ If the volume is in a robot and the robot supports barcodes, perform a Compare Contents with Volume Configuration (on Windows) or Compare robot contents with volume configuration (on UNIX).
-The resulting report shows which media ID was found and validates its slot number with what is in the Media Manager volume configuration.
-Then, either change the physical location in the robot or change the volume configuration to show the correct slot. - If the volume was mounted on a nonrobotic drive, verify that the correct volume was mounted and assigned.
+If the volume is in a robot and the robot supports bar codes, do the following: perform a Compare Contents with Volume Configuration (on Windows) or Compare robot contents with volume configuration (on UNIX).
+The resulting report shows the media ID that was found and validates its slot number with what is in the volume configuration.
+Then, either change the physical location in the robot or change the volume configuration to show the correct slot.

+If the volume was mounted on a nonrobotic drive, verify that the correct volume was mounted and assigned.